Sydney Frederick Galvayne: Horse taming

+‘The building is now undergoing a complete renovation and is being refurnished, which will make it one of the most comfortable hotels in the Western District.’
+He left Belfast sometime in 1877.

+He became a horseman and acquired his knowledge of horses while in the colony of New South Wales where he bought horses for sale from the Darling River, the Riverina and around Mudgee.
+He also drove horses between Paramatta and Sydney, Australia.
+He traveled widely in Australia and spent time in the pastoral areas of Queensland where he had a first-hand knowledge of the Warrego River, Walloon and Banana on the Dawson River, Westwood and Rockhampton in central Queensland and Eton and Bowen further north.
+In May 1878 he also trucked hoses by rail from Wodonga to Melbourne for sale.

-Frederick left the United Kingdom, in 1875, leaving his wife Emily and two sons, under the assumed name of Ralph Frederick Osborneand went to Australia.
-He went to Sydney and ran a business called ‘F. OSBORNE and CO., Horse Bazaar’ in the Haymarket area.
+In 1879 he went to Sydney and ran a business called ‘F. OSBORNE and CO., Horse Bazaar’ in the Haymarket area.
 He later moved the business to Melbourne where he married and fathered two boys.
 It was here that he met Professor Hamilton Sample, an American horse tamer and author who taught Frederick the art of horse taming.
 Frederick was a good student and used Professor Sample’s teaching to become a horse tamer.
 He reinvented himself as Professor Sydney Frederick Galvayne, the Australian Horse Tamer.
 He left Melbourne and returned to the United Kingdom as a new and successful horse tamer.